 However, I know preparing all of these can be challenging for beginners, and you also need to gain expertise.
 Luckily, several new innovative hydroponic growing systems are available now, making it easier for you to start your hydroponic gardening.

-If you're interested, try the LetPot hydroponic growing system, which features innovative automatic watering and nutrition features and app integration.
+If you're interested, try the LetPot Max hydroponics garden, which features innovative automatic watering and nutrition features and app integration.
 With these features, you can start hydroponics effortlessly, even as a novice gardener.

 Learn about LetPot® and customer stories: